5 Things You Didn't Know About Shoplifting

 On Stealing Addiction and Stealing From the Same Store

-I have a problem with stealing.
-I will literally spend a whole day and go from drugstore to drugstore and just take a bunch of stuff.
-Usually this is about three times a month.
+Q: I have a problem with stealing.
+I will literally spend a whole day stealing, and go from drugstore to drugstore to take a bunch of stuff.
+Usually I do this about three times a month.
 So far, I haven't been caught or even been close to being caught.
 Do you think they just might be waiting for me to come in again to catch me?

-There are many circumstances why an LP can't apprehend a shoplifter at any given time.
-It may be they didn't see it, they were busy doing something (or watching someone) else or perhaps they don't have enough evidence on you at the time.
+There are many circumstances in which a LP can't apprehend a shoplifter at any given time.
+It may be they didn't see it, they were busy doing something (or watching someone else) or perhaps they don't have enough evidence on you at the time.
 If I'm the LP and I have to "let you walk out" with my merchandise for one reason, or another, I'm going to wait for you to come back, which you will because you've gotten away with it before.
 When you come back, I'm calling the police.